 Just starting out in the detailing community?
-Do you feel that Canadian Tire and Walmart do not have the selection or expertise that you want/need to protect and maintain your paint?
+Do you feel that Canadian Tire and Walmart don't have the selection or expertise that you want/need to protect and maintain your paint?
 I'll bet you've watched a few YouTube videos and are now more confused than ever.
 Perfect.
 You found a great website to help you make sense of all that terminology and give recommendations for the products you'll need for every part of your vehicle.

 I will list common types of chemicals and their uses below.
 Hopefully this will help you to navigate through the process of perfecting and maintaining your paint.
 We will start at the beginning of the exterior, and then move on from there.

-A fall out cleaner chemically removes metal particles from the paint.
+A fallout cleaner chemically removes metal particles from the paint.
 You will most often notice the tiny brown spots on a white or light colored car.
 These spots are often referred to as brake dust, or rail dust.
-Fall out cleaners, such as Iron Maiden, break down and liquefy the metal contaminants.
-Fall out cleaners are relatively quick to use, and take most metal contaminants out of paint.
+Fallout cleaners, such as Iron Maiden break down and liquefy the metal contaminants.
+These cleaners are relatively quick to use, and take most metal contaminants out of the paint.
 Why would you use a clay bar instead?
-A claybar will remove all metal contaminants, and will also remove organic contaminants such as overspray and bug particles.
+A Claybar will remove all metal contaminants, and will also remove organic contaminants such as over-spray and bug particles.

-Clay bars remove contaminants from your paint.
-How do you know if your paint is contaminated?
+Clay bars remove contaminants from your paint, but how do you know if your paint is contaminated?
 If the surface feels rough there are usually contaminants in your paint.
 Often even brand new cars are full of fallout from transportation.
 Clay barring a car can take a lot of time.
-You have to lubricate the section, using clay lube.
-Next you glide the clay bar over the affected area.
-Claybars have a consistency similar to playdough.
-You will feel a slight pull as it removes the contaminants from the paint.
+You have to lubricate each section using a clay lube, followed by gliding the clay bar over the affected area.
+Claybars have a consistency similar to play-dough and you will feel a slight pull as it removes the contaminants from the paint.
 Often one pass is enough, but several may be needed to remove heavily over sprayed or contaminated cars.

 Recently clay mitts and pads have hit the market.
 These do the same as a traditional clay bar, yet allow for ease of use.

 All-purpose cleaners are often referred to as APC, or degreasers.
 An APC is a strong degreaser that removes oils and dirt from surfaces.
 Most often you would use an APC before polishing and waxing a car.
 It is also often used on wheels and engine bays.
-Most all-purpose cleaners are a concentrate.
+Most all-purpose cleaners are concentrate and can be diluted.
 With a higher dilution they can be often be used on the interior as well.

 No Rinse (NR) washes were designed for areas with limited water use, such as RV parks, Marina's, Apartment buildings.
 They have gained popularity in the recent years as there have been several areas with water bans and restrictions.
-The no-rinse wash is a concentrated soap.
-You would apply with a sponge or foam cannon.
+The no-rinse wash is a concentrated soap you would apply with a sponge or foam cannon.
 The wash, as per the name, does not need to be rinsed.
 It will dry to leave a streak free surface or can be wiped clean with a quality microfiber towel.

 A no rinse product works well on not so dirty cars.
 If there is heavy mud or debris a traditional car wash is more effective.

 A true car or auto wash is safe to use over waxes and sealants.
-It will not strip the waxes on the car, and will foam to remove dirt and grease.
+They will not strip the wax or sealant off the car, and will foam to remove dirt and grease.

-A wash and wax is a car wash, plus it has added gloss enhancers.
-Wash and wax shampoos are safe to use on waxed cars, and they leave some additional short term gloss.
+Wash and wax is a car wash with added gloss enhancers.
+Wash and wax shampoos are safe to use on waxed cars, they leave behind some additional short term gloss.
 This product often has carnauba wax as an ingredient.
-If the product freezes it may separate and need to be replaced.
+Store these products at room temperature as freezing may cause separate.

 Compounds are designed to be applied by machine.
 Compounds are used to remove small scratches and swirls from the finish.
 Most compounds require the speed and heat produced by a polisher.